Talk to Trip Expert

 To cap off this incredible adventure, hikers reach Everest Base Camp at an altitude of 5,364 meters.
 Some trekkers want to go even higher than the Base Camp, as many reach the summit of Kala Patthar, at 5,644 meters, for one of the famous panoramic views of the top of Everest.

-Moderate to strenuous is the general grading for the Base Camp trek.
+Moderate to strenuous is the general grading for the Mount Everest Base Camp trek.
 This trek does not require technical skills, as there is really no mountaineering needed.
 With that said, the challenge of this trek stems from the combination of altitude, long, odd trekking days, and rugged terrain.

 Trekking to Base Camp is completely attainable for people who are active and take some time to prepare.
 Beginners and novice trekkers can do this trek, but only with moderate preparation.
 Patience and proper acclimatization are also paramount for completing this trek.